Solutions Engineering, Integrations & Full-Stack Development

 Common first builds

-Start where the pain is obvious: search, routing, triage, reporting, and admin loops that already cost time every week.
+Start where the pain is obvious: search, routing, triage, reporting, and admin loops with inputs, rules, outputs, and known failure cases.

 AI search